 “I don’t recall seeing a deck of cards in the hand of the one who held my hand tight the day I was given an epidural.

-I don’t recall hearing ‘Go Fish’ as I laid in the operating room while delivering my child.
+I don’t recall hearing ‘Go Fish’ as I lay in the operating room while delivering my child.

 I don’t remember seeing cards laying by my bedside when I had a reaction to the medication.